 Typically compressed gas uses tubing or hoses to supply the system.
 Pressure rating and material compatibility is essential for their safe use.
 The following information is provided for reference in the choice of tubing/hoses:

-If the tubing/hose is purchased with connectors, the user should ensure that it is stamped with it's pressure rating.
-The end fittings are installed by the user, than the fittings need to be secure using pressure rated clamps.
+If the tubing/hose is purchased with connectors, the user should ensure that it is marked with its pressure rating.
+If the end fittings are installed by the user they might require the use of pressure rated clamps.
 Note that typical worm-type clamps (i.e. automobile radiator clamps) do not have a pressure rating (a typical automobile cooling system is only pressurized to 16 psig).
-Clamps should be used that do not damage the tube/hose and that permanently attaches to the fitting (will not come loose).
-If the tube/hose is does not have a manufacture's pressure rating (stamped), then a proof test (at 110% of operating pressure) need to be performed and documented.
+The type of clamps used should not cause damage to the tube/hose and must prevent the connection from loosening.
+If clamps are used on barbed fittings, they must be placed at the proper location on the fitting.
+If the tube/hose does not have a manufacturer's pressure rating (stamped or printed), then a proof test (at 110% of operating pressure) needs to be performed and documented.

 It is important that if sealant are used on threaded connections (a.k.a. doping), that the material is compatible with the fluid (gas/liquid) used.
 Note, Sealant need to be used on all National Pipe Taper (NPT) threads and fitting.
 The most common forms of Pipe Dope are Pipe thread compounds and Polytetrafluoroethylene (PTFE) tape (commonly referred to as Teflon tape).